 Heavenly Lake of Tianshan is 6,257 feet above sea level and is the highest level scenic area in China.
 On the excursion, you’ll travel by boat around the lake and hear the many myths and legends about the lake and the surrounding areas.

-The Xinjiang International Grand Bazaar is an Islamic bizarre and the largest one in the world by scale visit roofing repair site in san diego.
+The Xinjiang International Grand Bazaar is an Islamic marketplace and the largest one in the world by scale visit roofing repair site in san diego.
 It is one of the most famous landmarks in the area and provides a great source of entertainment, tourism and commerce.
 The Bazaar occupies nearly 2.5 miles and has a 262-foot sightseeing tower, an open mosque, food court and opera theater.